 After emerging from the shadows of the closet dripping in shame ten years ago, here I was this bright Fall afternoon standing tall and proud before God, surrounded by family and friends, making a public commitment to the man I dearly loved and chose to marry.

 Later that evening as the celebration began winding down, I found a quiet moment to reflect with great tenderness upon my seventeen-year-old self, a young man desperately trying to make sense of his place in the world, making the best life decisions he could with the information available to him at the time.

 Today I honored him.

 A few months later, the texts from my stake president began again.
 Now that I was married, he wanted to get me alone in his office.
 I always would ask him what his intentions were, because I knew what his intentions were now that I was married, but I wanted him to be honest about what his agenda was.
 No one should ever walk into a power imbalance without transparency and honesty.
-His attempts to isolate me in his office were met with my invitation to come over to my home and meet Matt, or grab a bite to eat in public.
+His unwillingness to be forthcoming and his attempts to isolate me in his office were met with my invitation to come over to my home and meet Matt, or grab a bite to eat in public.
 I remembered he expressed interest in these kinds of things when he visited my home before I was married.

 After a few months of these types of exchanges, this text arrived from my stake president:

 >Nathan, I want to invite you to participate in a membership council.
 Is there a date in the coming month that you are available?